JGN1/labMoviesApp/README.md

 + Moved location of Filter drawer as blocking filtered results
 + Filter available on Home page, Upcoming Movies page, Favourites page and Watch List page
 + Added Pagination for Homepage, Upcoming Movies, Favourites page, Must Watch Page and Popular Actors page
++ Altered most of headers on sites to remove forward and back arrow icons and replace with @MUI Pagination
++ Added must Watch List page with similar features to favourites page
 + Added Supabase authentication.
 Created login page for email and username.
 Autheticate against Supabase Users table.
 + Added logout facility
 + Added Authenticate routes for several parts of site
-+ Added must Watch List page with similar features to favourites page
-+ Altered most of headers on sites to remove forward and back arrow icons and replace with @MUI Pagination
-+ Added link to hompage of movies in detailed view
++ Added Vercel Delpoyment of application on for each github push

++ Refactored all movie cards to have action area on image which deep links to movie details.
+Also refactored formatting of 'More Info..' button.
 + etc.

 ## Feature Design.